MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Concept Activation Regions: A Generalized Framework For Concept-Based Explanations. [[paper]](https://arxiv.org/abs/2209.11222) [[code]](https://github.com/jonathancrabbe/cars)
+  - Jonathan Crabbé, Mihaela van der Schaar. *NeurIPS 2022*
+  - Key Word: Concept Activation Vector.
+  - <details><summary>Digest</summary> We propose to relax this assumption by allowing concept examples to be scattered across different clusters in the DNN's latent space.
+Each concept is then represented by a region of the DNN's latent space that includes these clusters and that we call concept activation region (CAR).
+To formalize this idea, we introduce an extension of the CAV formalism that is based on the kernel trick and support vector classifiers.
+This CAR formalism yields global concept-based explanations and local concept-based feature importance.

 - EMaP: Explainable AI with Manifold-based Perturbations. [[paper]](https://arxiv.org/abs/2209.08453)
   - Minh N. Vu, Huy Q. Mai, My T. Thai.
   - Key Word: Black-box Explanations; Topological Data Analysis; Robust Machine Learning.